UMaine Extension: Connecting with Maine Communities During COVID-19

 Seedling Sales Resources During COVID-19: Seeding sales pose a unique problem for safe sales during the COVID-19 outbreak, due to the large amount of area that the plants take up and the large number of customers that shop for them in a relatively short period of time.
 Adjusting your retail seedling sales layout, customer flow, and payment methods all need to be planned in advance.
 Those plans need to be clearly communicated to your customers.

 Weekly Maine Farmer ZOOM Meetings: Starting Monday, March 23, UMaine Extension is conducting weekly ZOOM meeting for farmers to share what is happening on their farm, what is working well, and what isn’t working well.
 It’s a chance for farmers to chat with others throughout the state and stay connected in these difficult times.
 Farmers can tune in either through a computer or by phone.
 No registration necessary.
 See the website for times.
+UPDATE: Since summer field work and farm direct marketings have commenced, the Weekly Maine Farm Zoom has been suspended for now.

 Managing Cut Flower Sales During COVID-19: Online brainstorming session on Creating Safe and Efficient On-Farm Cut Flower Sales in the midst of the COVID-19 outbreak.
 This online discussion is planned for Tuesday, May 5 from 5:30 PM to 7:00 PM.